16

 Annotates static fields that reference rules or methods that return them. |

-JUnit Parameterized test was the new feature which was introduced in JUnit 4.
+JUnit Parameterized test was the new feature that was introduced in JUnit 4.
 This allows the developer to run the same test, again using different values.
 A total of five steps are followed to create a parameterized test: -

 Let’s look into an example.